 As the name suggests, Genesis is a full-fledged framework for WordPress instead of being a simple WordPress theme.
 A framework and a theme are not the same.
 Normal WordPress themes can be installed and used on your site directly but with Genesis, it’s a different case.
 It requires the framework to be installed first and then the child theme should be installed on top of it.
-When you’re using Genesis, you can only use Genesis child themes which are based on the framework.
+When you’re using Genesis, you can only use Genesis child themes that are based on the framework.
 The framework forms the basic structure of your sites and provides most of the functions required for the child theme to work.
 The child theme is just like an extension of the framework which allows you to make modifications easily on the site.
-Genesis is a tried and tested WordPress framework which you can heavily rely on.
-It is fast, secure and acts as a shield around WordPress.
+Genesis is a tried and tested WordPress framework that you can heavily rely on.
+It is fast, secure, and acts as a shield around WordPress.

 Using the Genesis Framework and WordPress, you can build incredible websites.
 There’s literally no limit to how much you can customize your website.
-Once you get a hang of it, you can even design your own custom child themes which you can either use on your site and sell it to other site owners.
+Once you get a hang of it, you can even design your own custom child themes which you can either use on your site and sell to other site owners.

 Why is Genesis Framework popular

 Genesis rose to popularity because of its high-quality code, lifetime support, and updates.
-This is something which most WordPress theme shops don’t offer.
+This is something that most WordPress theme shops don’t offer.
 Also, StudioPress themes are SEO-friendly out of the box with any bloat.